RickyLoader/RileyBot/README.md

   <summary>MW Lookup Command</summary>

   ### Description

- Look up a player's Modern Warfare stats and build an image displaying them.
+ Uses the [COD API](https://github.com/Lierrmm/Node-CallOfDuty) to look up a player's Modern Warfare stats and build an image displaying them.
 This image displays the player's best (most used) weapons, streaks, equipment, field upgrade, and commendations, alongside their Win/Loss and Kill/Death ratios.

   An optional query may be provided to display only a specific stat e.g a specific weapon or streak.